 - Life jacket, snorkel equipment, and rappel gear

-When people are debating what to do near Cancun and Playa del Carmen, they are often considering visiting cenotes and/or nearby theme parks in the Experiencias Xcaret group.
+When people are debating what to do near Cancun and Playa del Carmen, they are often considering visiting cenotes and/or nearby theme parks in the Grupo Xcaret.
 We’ve been fortunate to visit Xcaret, Xel-Ha, Xplor, and Xenses.
 For (much) more detail, you can read our reviews of the other parks in these articles:

 We were the guests of Xenotes Oasis Maya.
 All opinions of the adventurous and wet are our own.